twbs/bootstrap-sass/README.md

-# Bootstrap for SASS
+# Bootstrap for Sass

-`bootstrap-sass` is an SASS-powered version of [Twitter's Bootstrap](http://github.com/twitter/bootstrap), ready to drop right into your SASS powered applications.
+`bootstrap-sass` is an Sass-powered version of [Twitter's Bootstrap](http://github.com/twitter/bootstrap), ready to drop right into your Sass powered applications.

 Enjoy.